helshabini/fsbroker/README.md

 }
 ```

-You can also apply your own filters to events:
+You can also apply your own filters to file system actions:

 ```go
 broker.Filter = func(action *FSAction) bool {